 Sprinkle the crushed corn flakes over the top of the potato and cheese mixture.

 Melt the remaining butter in a glass measuring cup and slowly pour over the top of the corn flakes trying to cover as much of the top as possible.
 You want those corn flakes as buttery and crunchy as you can get them.
 It’s the “gold” on top!

 Pop them in the oven at 350 for 45 minutes.
 Tick-tock…Tick-tock…all that yummy goodness cooking away!
 See the “gold” on top…crazy crunchiness going on there!

 It’s time to Par-tay!
 We can celebrate with these Ooey-gooey cheesy party potatoes that will go beautifully with our Sunday Family Dinner!

-These are so fantastic served with roasted chicken, pork roast, steaks, ham, you name it.
+They’re fantastic served with roasted chicken, pork roast, steaks, ham, you name it.
 Such a comforting side dish that is gobbled up in a flash by all!

 It was actually given to us, years ago, from a church friends Mom.
 She was an amazing cook.
 I love those wonderful little church cookbooks!
-Don’t you?
 They contain the BEST family recipes handed down from generation to generation.
 NO ONE cooked as good as Grandma and the Church ladies cooked!

 Have a FANTASTIC DAY!
 Find something to be joyful about!
 Life is about being the little things!
 Thanks for stopping by my Nest!